Ashiana Housing

 Ashiana Housing Ltd. (AHL) is an Indian real estate development company established in 1986 and headquartered in New Delhi, India.
 The firm is a real estate company that was recognized by Forbes as Asia's 200 Best Under A Billion in 2010 and 2011.
-Ashiana Housing is a middle income housing developer with a primary focus on Child Centric Homes, Senior Living, Care Homes (i.e., assisted living) and comfort homes.
-The company has expanded its reach from group housing to facility management, retail, and hotels, as well as maintenance and resale of the property after possession.

 History

 Ashiana Housing Ltd. is involved in middle to upper-middle income residential housing projects in satellite cities and towns in India– around industrial hubs – predominantly along the Delhi-Mumbai industrial corridor being promoted by the Government of India.
 Its residential real estate development projects range from apartments to group housing projects.
 In addition, it also develops limited retail and commercial properties, including hotels as well as retirement homes for senior citizens.

 The company was incorporated on 25 June 1986, under the Companies Act, 1956, as Ashiana Housing & Finance (India) Limited.
 Subsequently, the name of the company was changed to its present name in the year 2007.

 As of 31 December 2014, the company completed 24 residential developments and 6 commercial developments, aggregating 10.74 million square feet of saleable area.
-Its ongoing projects include: